Back to Faculty Directory

 Advanced Materials Science and Engineering

-Dr. Manthiram directs a large, productive research group in electrochemical energy technologies with about 35 graduate students and postdoctoral researchers.
-He has trained and mentored more than 300 students and postdoctoral researchers, including the graduation of 69 PhD students.
-Among them, 55 are faculty around the world and several hold leadership positions in industry.
-His current research is focused on rechargeable batteries and fuel cells.
-Specifically, his group is engaged in developing low-cost, efficient, durable materials for batteries and fuel cells and a fundamental understanding of their structure-property-performance relationships.
-Dr. Manthiram has authored more than 900 journal articles and 20 issued patents.
-He has given 500 presentations, including 400 invited talks around the world.
-He has more than 95,000 citations and an h-index of 152.
-He is a Web of Science Highly Cited Researcher every year since 2017, which places him one among 6,200 scientists/engineers in all fields in the world.
+Dr. Manthiram directs a large, productive research group in electrochemical energy technologies with about 30 graduate students and postdoctoral researchers.
+He has trained and mentored more than 300 students and postdoctoral researchers, including the graduation of 77 PhD students and 30 M.S. students.
+Among them, 60 are faculty around the world and several hold leadership positions in industry.
+His current research is focused on rechargeable batteries.
+Specifically, his group is engaged in developing low-cost, efficient, durable materials for batteries and a fundamental understanding of their structure-property-performance relationships.
+Dr. Manthiram has authored more than 1,000 journal articles and 21 issued patents.
+He has given more than 500 presentations, including more than 400 invited talks around the world.
+He has more than 135,000 citations and an h-index of 177.
+Dr. Manthiram is ranked overall #69 for lifetime and #6 for the prior five years in all fields in the world and #5 for lifetime and #2 for the prior five years in materials science and engineering in the world by ScholarGPS.
+It is based on multi-level, quantitative ranking of scholars in terms of their productivity as well as the quality and impact of their scholarly work.
+See https://scholargps.com/scholar-rankings

-Dr. Manthiram has received several awards: Engineering Foundation Faculty Excellence Award (1994), Mechanical Engineering Faculty Leadership Award (1996), Mechanical Engineering Outstanding Teaching Award (2011), University of Texas Outstanding Graduate Teaching Award (one university-wide award per year, 2012), Battery Division Research Award from the Electrochemical Society (2014), Distinguished Alumnus Award of the Indian Institute of Technology Madras (2015), Billy and Claude R. Hocott Distinguished Centennial Engineering Research Award (2016), Da Vinci Award (2018), Honorary Mechanical Engineer of the ME Academy of Distinguished Alumni Award (2019), Henry B. Linford Award for Distinguished Teaching from the Electrochemical Society (2020), International Battery Association Research Award (2020), and Battery Division Technology Award from the Electrochemical Society (2021).
-He is an elected Fellow of six societies: American Ceramic Society (2004), World Academy of Materials and Manufacturing Engineering (2006), Electrochemical Society (2011), American Association for the Advancement of Science (2015), Royal Society of Chemistry (2015), and Materials Research Society (2016).
+Dr. Manthiram has received several awards: Engineering Foundation Faculty Excellence Award (1994), Mechanical Engineering Faculty Leadership Award (1996), Mechanical Engineering Outstanding Teaching Award (2011), University of Texas Outstanding Graduate Teaching Award (one university-wide award per year, 2012), Battery Division Research Award from the Electrochemical Society (2014), Distinguished Alumnus Award of the Indian Institute of Technology Madras (2015), Billy and Claude R. Hocott Distinguished Centennial Engineering Research Award (2016), Honorary Mechanical Engineer of the ME Academy of Distinguished Alumni Award (2019), Henry B. Linford Award for Distinguished Teaching from the Electrochemical Society (2020), Research Award from the International Battery Materials Association (2020), Battery Division Technology Award from the Electrochemical Society (2021), Inaugural John B. Goodenough Award from the Electrochemical Society (2023), Yeager Award for Lifetime Achievement from the International Battery Materials Association (2024), Faraday Lecture Award from the Central Electrochemical Research Institute in India (2025), and Olin Palladium Award from the Electrochemical Society (2025).
+He is an elected Fellow of six societies: American Ceramic Society (2004), Electrochemical Society (2011), American Association for the Advancement of Science (2015), Royal Society of Chemistry (2015), Materials Research Society (2016), and National Academy of Inventors (2023.
 He is also an elected academician of the World Academy of Ceramics (2020).
 He has been honored with various endowment awards: Charlotte Maer Patton Centennial Fellowship in Engineering (1998), Ashley H. Priddy Centennial Professorship in Engineering (2002), BF Goodrich Endowed Professorship in Materials Engineering (2006), Jack S. Josey Professorship in Energy Studies (2008), Joe C. Walter Chair in Engineering (2009), Cockrell Family Regents Chair in Engineering (2014), and George T. & Gladys H. Abell Endowed Chair of Engineering (2022).
 He delivered the 2019 Chemistry Nobel Prize Lecture in Stockholm on behalf of Professor John Goodenough.

 Most Recent Publications